1170300931/DHAG-DTA/README.md

 ## Run the Program using Code Ocean

-We recommend using the Code Ocean version of this program, which can be run using Code Ocean's built-in interface: https://codeocean.com/capsule/6526340/tree
+We recommend using the Code Ocean version of this program, which can be run using Code Ocean's built-in interface: https://codeocean.com/capsule/6526340/tree (DOI: 10.24433/CO.8337276.v1)

 See "/environment/Dockerfile" for installation details.